Vanilla Buttercream Frosting + Video

 - Make sure the butter is soft/room temperature.
 (This takes about 30-60 minutes to come to room temperature, or you can try these 3 tricks to soften butter quickly.)

 - Beat the butter and salt until creamy with a hand or stand mixer and the paddle attachment.

 - Then add the powdered sugar, vanilla and cream.
 Add the powdered sugar 1 cup at a time, mixing completely before adding more.
 Repeat until all powdered sugar is added.
 Add vanilla and mix until incorporated.
-Then add heavy cream one Tablespoon at a time, until the desired consistency is reached, then increase speed to high and beat for about 30 seconds.
+Then add heavy cream one Tablespoon at a time, until the desired consistency is reached.

 Adjusting buttercream is simple.
 Add more powdered sugar if it’s too thin, or more cream/milk if it’s too thick.

-Milk (or half & half) will still be fine to use, but you may end up needing less.
-As a good rule of thumb, start small, adding only 1 Tablespoon (or even 1 teaspoon) at a time.
+Milk (or half & half) works just as well, and will be used in equal portions as the heavy cream.
+As a general rule of thumb, when adding liquid to frosting, always start small, adding only 1 Tablespoon (or even 1 teaspoon) at a time.

 It’s better to add the milk/cream slowly than to have an overly sweet frosting with added powdered sugar.